Enservco Corporation (NYSE:ENSV) Crashes -25.8% In 2020; Is It Attractive Enough At $0.14?

 Enservco Corporation (NYSE:ENSV) trade information

-In the face of being in the red today for losing -0.62%, in the last five days ENSV remained trading in the green while hitting it’s week-highest on Monday, Oct 19 when the stock touched $0.155 price level, adding 7.1% to its value on the day.
-Enservco Corporation’s shares saw a change of -22.66% in year-to-date performance and have moved -7.57% in past 5-day.
-Enservco Corporation (NYSE:ENSV) showed a performance of 3% in past 30-days.
-Number of shares sold short was 4.1 Million shares which calculate 0.65 days to cover the short interests.
+Upright in the green today for gaining 0.71%, in the last five days ENSV remained trading in the green while hitting it’s week-highest on Monday, Oct 26 when the stock touched $0.1476 price level, adding 4.47% to its value on the day.
+Enservco Corporation’s shares saw a change of -24.27% in year-to-date performance and have moved -2.08% in past 5-day.
+Enservco Corporation (NYSE:ENSV) showed a performance of -9.38% in past 30-days.
+Number of shares sold short was 3.96 Million shares which calculate 0.65 days to cover the short interests.

 Wall Street analysts have assigned a consensus price target of $0.4 to the stock, which implies a rise of 185.71% to its current value.
 Analysts have been projecting $0.4 as a low price target for the stock while placing it at a high target of $0.4.
 It follows that stock’s current price would jump +185.71% in reaching the projected high whereas dropping to the targeted low would mean a loss of 185.71% for stock’s current value.